-Several health conditions have been linked to exposure to benzene, PCE, TCE and VC including cancer, neurologic effects, birth defects and other serious conditions.
+A number of health conditions have been linked to exposure to benzene, PCE, TCE and VC including cancer, neurologic effects, birth defects and other serious conditions.
 Though some people may not demonstrate toxic effects, others may be affected immediately or have illnesses that take years to develop.

 The effects of exposure to the chemicals found at Camp Lejeune may depend on:

-- When exposure occurs (infancy, pregnancy, childhood etc)
+- When exposure occurs (infancy, pregnancy, childhood etc.)

 - Amount of exposure (how much)

 - Method of exposure (drinking, breathing, skin contact)